AndrewPie/ArtMan/README.md

 pip install -r requirements.txt
 ```
 - Create database (and set it up in settings.py), then makemigrations and migrate
-- Populate database (currently only 'report' part) using
+- You can populate database (currently only 'report' part) using
 ```sh
 python manage.py runscript populate_report
 ```